-Millions of service members are eligible for a VA loan.
+Millions of service members are eligible for a VA loan for mortgage.
 However, fewer than 10 percent of the nation’s 24 million veterans have decided to take advantage of this benefit according to Veterans Today.
 Often times many issues affect a veteran’s decision to purchase a home.
-A qualified veteran, maybe in the middle of a military career or uncertain of any near future relocations which hinder them from owning a home.
+A qualified veteran, maybe in the middle of a military career or uncertain of any near future relocation.
 While these veterans are out renting and paying someone else’s mortgage, they are undoubtedly bypassing one of the most beneficial and flexible home purchasing programs on the market today.
-These veterans are unaware that they are foregoing an opportunity that a large percentage of non-military homebuyers only wish they had access to.
+Non-military homebuyers wish to have access such an opportunity which these veterans are losing.

 Served 90 consecutive days of active service during wartime:

-3. Spouse of a service member who has died in the line of duty or as a result of a service-related disability.
-(More than 3,000 surviving spouses purchased a home with their fallen partner’s VA benefit in 2015 according to the USDVA.
+- Spouse of a veteran who has died in the line of duty or as a result of a service-related disability.
+(More than 3,000 surviving spouses purchased a home with their fallen partner’s VA Loan benefit in 2015 according to the USDVA.
 Un-remarried husbands and wives of Service Persons who were killed in action can buy a home with 0 money down and no mortgage insurance, as well as the VA funding fee waived.
-There’s no way to repay the spouse of a fallen hero, but this benefit is set in place in hopes to help them move forward after tragedy.)
+There’s no way to repay the spouse of a fallen hero, but this benefit help them move forward after tragedy.)

-Now that we know what it takes to become eligible and then qualify for a VA loan, here are the 3 major benefits of VA Loans.
+Now that we know what it takes to become eligible and then qualify for a VA loan for mortgage, here are the 3 major benefits of VA Loans.

 1. Lower Loan Rates

 According to loan software company Ellie Mae, VA loan rates are typically about 0.25% lower than those of conventional loans (even for those with less favorable credit scores).
-The VA backs your mortgage, making it a lower risk for any lender, which translates to more savings for you Veterans.
-Not to mention, VA loans have some of the lowest foreclosure rates of any loan type, further reducing the risk for lenders.
+The VA backs your mortgage loan, making it a lower risk for any lender.
+Which translates to more savings for you Veterans.
+VA loan for mortgage have some of the lowest foreclosure rates of any loan type.
+Not to mention further reducing the risk for lenders.

 2. No Down Payment

-This is perhaps the biggest advantage to a VA loan.
-Not needing a down payment dramatically reduces your initial investment, allowing you to get more house for less money from the very start.
+This is perhaps the biggest advantage to a VA loan for mortgage.
+Not needing a down payment dramatically reduces your initial investment, allowing you to get more house for less money.
 Mortgage programs like conventional loans require buyers to at least 10% down.
 Which adds up to $25,000 on a $250,000 home.
 VA loans allow you to buy immediately, rather than after years of saving for a down payment.

 3. No Mortgage Insurance

 Typically, lenders require you to pay for mortgage insurance if your down payment is less than 20 percent.
 This insurance, which is known as private mortgage insurance (PMI) for a conventional loan and a mortgage insurance premium (MIP) for an FHA loan, protects the lender in the event that you default on your loan.
 According to PMI provider MGIC, PMI costs about $150 a month on a $250,000 loan.
-With a VA loan, you will be able to afford a home $30,000 more with the same monthly payment, simply be eliminating PMI, greatly increasing your buying power.
+With a VA loan for mortgage, you will be able to greatly increasing your buying power.
+By simply eliminating PMI you can afford a home $30,000 more with the same monthly payment.

-Hopefully, after reading this article, all veterans out there who are not already taking advantage of this one of a kind loan decide to do so now.
-This government budget was set aside to repay you for what you have done for this country, don’t let your services go unrewarded.
-You deserve to take full advantage of all the benefits available to you, if you have any questions concerning what you are eligible for, feel free to get in contact with one of our experts VA mortgage professionals to walk you through the process.
+Hopefully, after reading this article, all veterans who are not already taking advantage of this loan decide to do now.
+This government budget was set aside to repay you for what you have done for this country.
+So don’t let your services go unrewarded.
+You deserve to take full advantage of all the benefits available to you.
+If you have any questions concerning what you are eligible for.
+Feel free to get in contact with one of our experts VA loan mortgage professionals to walk you through the process.